akafael/akafael.github.io/index.markdown

 ref: homepage
 ---

 This is collection of bit from myself made with love and code using Jekyll and hosted on Github.
 It compress all sort of things from programmingsnippets to produtivity tips.
-My jounal it is!
+My journal it is!
 Feel free to dig it for anything useful for you.